 As anticipated, we found little support for an age or sex difference in woodcock flight altitudes but considerable support for a seasonal difference, with woodcock flight altitudes being higher during spring (mean: 444 m, 95% CRI: 333–578 m) than fall (mean: 338 m, 95% CRI: 267–423 m).
-This matches seasonal variation in flight altitudes observed via radar (Horton et al. 2016), presumably due to migrants utilizing southerly jet streams present at higher altitudes in the spring (La Sorte et al. 2014).
-As a result of these seasonal differences, woodcock are more likely to fly at altitudes that intersect with wind turbines (31% vs. 25% of altitudes) and communication towers (61% vs. 52%) in fall than spring.
-Woodcock collisions with buildings appear to occur more frequently during the spring rather than fall (Loss et al. 2019, Loss et al. 2020), which is notable as flight altitudes are generally higher during spring.
+This matches seasonal variation in flight altitudes observed via radar (Horton et al. 2016), presumably due to migrants utilizing southerly low-level jet streams present at higher altitudes in the spring (La Sorte et al. 2014).
+Due to lower flight altitudes in fall, woodcock are more likely to fly at altitudes coinciding with wind turbines (31% vs. 25% of altitudes) and communication towers (61% vs. 52%) in fall than spring.
+Woodcock collisions with buildings appear to occur more frequently during the spring rather than fall (Loss et al. 2019, 2020), which is notable as flight altitudes are generally higher during spring.
 This may be due to a mismatch between the data collection windows for bird collision studies and the fall migratory periods of woodcock (Loss et al. 2020).
 These building collisions may also be associated with the frequency of migratory stopovers: woodcock spend longer migrating during spring, and the increased number of stopovers may expose woodcock to a greater risk of building collision during crepuscular flights (Berigan 2024).
-Woodcock also conduct lengthy aerial displays during the spring, which may provide an additional opportunity for collision with buildings.
+Other factors, such as seasonal weather (Loss et al. 2020) or male display behavior in the spring (McAuley et al. 2020) could be alternative drivers for seasonal differences in building collision rates.
 Despite a mean flight altitude of 379 m, we found that 57% of woodcock flight altitudes occurred below 305 m.
 The occurrence of so many flight locations within the range of anthropogenic obstacles during peak times for migratory flight (12–1am Eastern Time) suggests that woodcock are not solely vulnerable to collision with these obstacles during takeoff and landing, but throughout their migratory flights.
 While all three types of structures examined here are responsible for substantial migratory bird mortality, collisions with these structures are likely caused by different mechanisms.
-Low-rise buildings, for example, are responsible for more collisions than any other structure examined in this study (est. 339 million per annum, Loss et al. 2014) despite having the lowest height (47 m).
-The exceptional rate of mortality associated with low rise buildings is likely the joint function of their prevalence (est. 15.1 million low rise buildings in the United States, Loss et al. 2014) and a higher rate of mortality associated with birds undergoing stopovers, which can be lengthy and expose birds to mortality risk through the diurnal hours in addition to nocturnal migratory flights (Cusa et al. 2015).
-In comparison, communication towers kill fewer birds (4–5 million per annum) and are less prevalent on the landscape (>26, thousand in the U)nited States) but are more likely to result in collisions during migratory flights, especially if guy wires are present (Gehring et al. 2011).
+Low-rise buildings, for example, are responsible for more collisions of all taxa than any other structure examined in this study (est. 339 million per annum, Loss et al. 2014) despite having the lowest height (47 m).
+The exceptional rate of mortality associated with low rise buildings is likely the joint function of their prevalence (est. 15.1 million low rise buildings in the USA Loss et al. 2014) and a higher rate of mortality associated with birds undergoing stopovers, which can be lengthy and expose birds to mortality risk through the diurnal hours in addition to nocturnal migratory flights (Cusa et al. 2015).
+In comparison, communication towers kill fewer birds (4–5 million per annum) and are less prevalent on the landscape (>26,000 in the USA) but are more likely to result in collisions during migratory flights, especially if guy wires are present (Gehring et al. 2011).
 Understanding these differing risk profiles is an important facet of interpreting the relative mortality risk of low altitude flights and drawing connections between low altitude flights and increased rates of bird collisions.